18F/18f.gsa.gov/_posts/2019-03-19-18F-5-Anniversary-achieve.md

 And last but not least, we’ll be creating **new portfolios** based on what we’ve learned from the Human Services Portfolio.
 Our goal is to help define 18F’s areas of expertise for partners while creating stronger internal skills for solving common problems throughout government.
 If this model works, we’ll be able to increase our impact and better serve our partner agencies.

 Today’s 18F is different from the 18F of 2014.
-We’re a little quieter, a little more pragmatic — and we can take that approach because previous 18Fers blazed a trail for us.
+We’re a little quieter, a little more pragmatic — and we can take that approach because previous 18F staff blazed a trail for us.
 Thanks to them, we don’t have to prove our concept anymore.
 We can just get on with the work of helping government create smart, digital, data-driven change.